Open-Email/MailHTTPS-Protocol/README.md

 - **Education**: provides information about the educational background of the profile owner, including schools attended and degrees earned.
 It is a free-form field.
 - **Encryption-Key**: This field holds the user's public encryption key, required for decrypting messages addressed to the user.
 Only intended readers can decrypt and read private messages' contents, providing a high level of confidentiality and data protection.
 An empty or non-present encryption key field indicates that the profile does not accept incoming messages, a feature typically reserved for "no-reply" addresses.
 The following attributes hold the key data.
     • "*id*": key-pair identifier, common for the private and public key, uniquely identifying the key pair
     • "*algorithm*": indicating the encryption algorithm for which the key is suitable.
-By default, Mail/HTTPS uses *curve25519xsalsa20poly1305* algorithm which will be assumed if the attribute is not present.
+By default, Mail/HTTPS uses *Curve25519XSalsa20Poly1305* algorithm which will be assumed if the attribute is not present.
-    • "*value*": contains the base64 encoded public encryption key data.
+    • "*value*": contains the BASE64 encoded public encryption key data.
 - **Gender**: represents the gender identity or gender expression of the profile owner.
 It is a free-form field.
 - **Interests**: lists hobbies, activities, or topics of interest that the profile owner has indicated.
 It is a free-form field.
 - **Job-Title**: describes the job title or position held by the profile owner within their organization.
 It is a free-form field.
-- **Languages**: indicates the languages spoken or understood by the profile owner.
+- **Languages**:indicates the languages spoken or understood by the profile owner.
 It is a free-form field.
 - **Last-Seen-Public**: a special, configuration field indicating whether the mail agent should track and make public the time of last email action.
 Possible valid values are "*Yes*" and "*No*".
 The field assumes value "Yes" if not present or invalid.
 - **Last-Signing-Key**: provides user's previous signing key and is present after key rotations.
 The field serves the purpose of verifying messages that were authored during key rotations, as well verifying the user's own API requests on mail agents that are still awaiting key updates.
 Unlike the signing key, the last encryption key is published rotations and is not present in the profile.
 Temporary storage of the last encryption key is responsibility of email clients.
 - **Location**: may indicate the geographical location such as address or GPS coordinates of the profile owner.
 It is a free-form field.